Certified Advanced Penetration Tester

 Target Audience:

-• Senior penetration testers and ethical hackers.
+• Penetration testers and ethical hackers.

-• Cybersecurity engineers and analysts.
+• Cybersecurity analysts and engineers.

 Program Outline: